1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 ---
 template: post.html
-title: "Data Exploration With D3"
+title: Data Exploration With D3
 permalink: /data-exploration
-categories:
 ---

 D3 is best known for [polished interactive visualizations](http://d3js.org/).
 With its rich API however, it is also an excellent tool for acquiring and, with a bit of work, exploring data.
 This post will walk through scraping and plotting different dimensions of the history of the Oscars as an instructive example.